Legendary talk show host Larry King is in the hospital after contracting COVID-19, according to multiple outlets.

-“Larry has fought so many health issues in the last few years and he is fighting this one hard too, he’s a champ,” the source said to ABC News.
+King, who is 87, has been in Los Angeles’ Cedar Sinai Medical Center, ABC News reported on Saturday.
+A source told the outlet, “Larry has fought so many health issues in the last few years and he is fighting this one hard too, he’s a champ.”

-King’s representatives did not immediately respond to Variety‘s request for comment.
+Representatives for King did not immediately return TheWrap’s request for comment.